thanos-io/thanos/docs/components/compact.md

 ## Groups

 The compactor groups blocks using the external_labels added by the Prometheus who produced the block.
-The labels must be both _unique_ and _persistent_ across different Prometheus instances.
+The labels must be both *unique* and *persistent* across different Prometheus instances.

-By _unique_, we mean that the set of labels in a Prometheus instance must be different from all other sets of labels of your Prometheus instances, so that the compactor will be able to group blocks by Prometheus instance.
+By *unique*, we mean that the set of labels in a Prometheus instance must be different from all other sets of labels of your Prometheus instances, so that the compactor will be able to group blocks by Prometheus instance.

-By _persistent_, we mean that one Prometheus instance must keep the same labels if it restarts, so that the compactor will keep compacting blocks from an instance even when a Prometheus instance goes down for some time.
+By *persistent*, we mean that one Prometheus instance must keep the same labels if it restarts, so that the compactor will keep compacting blocks from an instance even when a Prometheus instance goes down for some time.

 ## Block Deletion

 Depending on the Object Storage provider like S3, GCS, Ceph etc; we can divide the storages into strongly consistent or eventually consistent.
 Since there are no consistency guarantees provided by some Object Storage providers, we have to make sure that we have a consistent lock-free way of dealing with Object Storage irrespective of the choice of object storage.

 In order to achieve this co-ordination, blocks are not deleted directly.
 Instead, blocks are marked for deletion by uploading `deletion-mark.json` file for the block that was chosen to be deleted.
 This file contains unix time of when the block was marked for deletion.

 ## Flags

-[embedmd]:# (flags/compact.txt $)
 ```$
 usage: thanos compact [<flags>]